Clubs & Activities

 We’re ensuring America has a skilled workforce through employability training, skill development, leadership, and citizenship.
 For more information, contact our advisor, Chuck Marchant.

 Art club is for open to all students who love art.
 We encourage all who want to improve their drawing, painting, and sculpting techniques to join us for our weekly meetings and portfolio building.
-Contact Jackie Johnson for more information.
+Contact Joe Ortiz for more information.

 Like to fish?
 So do we!
 Join us to discuss techniques, bait, poles, and all things fishing; then help us plan our next fishing trip.
-For more information, contact one of our advisors, Farrell Adams or John Larsen
+For more information, contact Cory Gillespie.

 We love running!
 We watch.
 We participate.
 We attend.
 And we want to invite you to join us.
 Contact Mike Hall for more information.